BYLAWS

 MEETINGS

 Section 1: CANPAC Meetings will be held at least three times per year.
-Member Organizations shall be notified in advance of the meeting.
+The Membership shall be notified in advance of the meeting.

-Section 2: A quorum shall consist of two-thirds (2/3) of the regular member organizations.
+Section 2: A quorum shall consist of one half plus one of the regular membership.

-Section 3: Regular member organizations shall have one vote.
-The organization that the President is from is entitled to one vote as well and in the event there is a tie vote, the President of CANPAC will cast the final deciding vote.
+Section 3: Regular members shall have one vote.
+The Agency the President is from is entitled to one vote as well and in the event there is a tie vote, the President of CANPAC will cast the final deciding vote.

-Section 4: Votes may be accepted from a regular member organization in writing or by other electronic means.
+Section 4: Votes may be accepted from the regular membership in writing or by electronic means.
 The Votes shall be directed to the Secretary for recording and tabulation.

 ARTICLE NINE